dsuryd/dotNetify/DevApp.ViewModels/Docs/Vue/Overview.md

 #### Component Shorthand

-To make your code even more concise, dotNetify provides the __component__ API that produces a preconfigured Vue object.
-Here's how it's used to refactor the real-time push example:
+To make your code even more concise, dotNetify provides the __component__ API to produce a pre-configured Vue object.
+Here's how it's used on the real-time push example:
 ```html
 <template>
   <div>